Top 10 Best Hiking and Mountaineering Boots 2018

 If mountain climbing is either your hobby or you climb professionally, then you’ve

 chosen something great to do from time to time.
 The important thing is, mountaineering requires very specific apparel and gear.
 Mountaineering boots are designed basically for its purpose which is to climb mountains.
+So we wouldn’t recommend lightweight trail runners for the mountains, we’ll go into these on another article shortly.

 Materials used are usually more durable and tougher than regular shoes.
 In this article, you’ve seen a list of the 10 best mountaineering boots currently on the market and we’ll go a step further by recommending our top pick.